dlab-berkeley/R-Data-Visualization-Legacy/README.md

 We will use RStudio to go through the workshop materials, which requires installation of both the R language and the RStudio software.
 Complete the following steps:

 1. [Download R](https://cloud.r-project.org/): Follow the links according to the operating system that you are running.
 Download the package, and install R onto your compute.
 You should install the most recent version (at least version 4.0).
 2. [Download RStudio](https://rstudio.com/products/rstudio/download/#download): Install RStudio Desktop.
 This should be free.
-Do this after you have already installed R.
+Do this after you have already installed R. The D-Lab strongly recommends an RStudio edition of 2022.02.0+443 "Prairie Trillium" or higher.
 3. [Download these workshop materials](https://github.com/dlab-berkeley/R-Data-Visualization):

 * Click the green "Code" button in the top right of the repository information.